 Find the soul of England by living in the heart of London.

-For students enrolled in Hollins Abroad-London, the British capital is an extended university.
-With frequent field trips in every class, you'll get to know the city inside out.
-You'll explore British history in the British Museum, study masterpieces of modern European art in the Tate Gallery and view Shakespeare's tragedies at Stratford-upon-Avon.
-Qualified students may also enroll in a course at London South Bank University or undertake a career internship.
+For students enrolled in Hollins Abroad London, the British capital is your classroom.
+With frequent field trips in every class, you'll get to know the city inside and out.
+You'll explore history in the British Museum, study masterpieces of modern European art in the Tate Gallery, and view Shakespeare's tragedies at the Globe.
+Qualified students may also enroll in a course at London South Bank University or undertake a career-focused internship.

-With classroom and study space in Connaught Hall in the center of the University of London, Hollins Abroad-London's location couldn't be better.
-Several University of London colleges, the Student Union, the Senate House Library, and the British Museum are just steps away.
-The upper floors of Connaught Hall house several social spaces as well as, a student pub.
-Our full-time resident director, a native Londoner, provides expert advice and assistance, and also organizes group travel within the United Kingdom and to the Continent.
+With classroom and study space in Connaught Hall, in the center of the University of London district, Hollins Abroad London's location couldn't be better.
+Several University of London colleges, the Student Union, the Senate House Library, and the British Museum are just a short walk away.
+The upper floors of Connaught Hall house several social spaces as well as a student pub.
+Our full-time resident director, a longtime Londoner, provides expert advice and assistance, and also organizes group travel within the United Kingdom and to mainland Europe.

-Hollins Abroad-London Courses are taught by expert British faculty and include numerous field trips to museums, plays, concerts, or sites of historical and political interest.
+Hollins Abroad-London Courses are taught by expert British faculty and include numerous field trips to museums, plays, concerts, and sites of historical and political interest.
 Classes are generally small and seminar-style.
 Assignments and grading are similar to those at Hollins, but the perspective and expectations of faculty will be somewhat different, due to their British academic training.
 Courses are included in the Hollins academic catalog and can be applied to majors, minors, and general education requirements without special approval.
-Hollins Abroad courses are taken with Hollins Abroad program participants.
+Hollins Abroad courses are taken with fellow program participants, including both Hollins students and students from other American colleges and universities.

-Qualified Hollins Abroad-London students may substitute one course in their major at London South Bank University for one Hollins Abroad course.
-(Other options may be available on a case-by-case basis.)
-LSBU offers courses in a wide range of academic disciplines.
-Most LSBU courses are primarily lecture format, with class participation and discussion playing a lesser role.
+Qualified Hollins Abroad London students may substitute one Hollins Abroad course for a course in their major at London South Bank University or Queen Mary University of London.
+LSBU and QMUL offer courses in a wide range of academic disciplines.
+Most LSBU and QMUL courses are primarily lecture-format, with class participation and discussion playing a lesser role.
 There are generally few assignments and an expectation that you will do a considerable amount of independent reading and study.
 Your grade may be determined by one or two major assignments/examinations.
-LSBU courses are taken with British and international LSBU students and these courses are subject to the registrar's course approval process.
+LSBU and QMUL courses are taken with British and international students and these courses are subject to the registrar's course approval process.

-Hollins Abroad-Londoners may elect to undertake an internship for credit in any one of a wide variety of settings, including Parliament, business, law, media, the arts, education, sports, and many other fields.
+Hollins Abroad London students who are 2nd-semester sophomores and up may elect to undertake an internship for credit in any one of a wide variety of settings, including Parliament, business, law, media, the arts, education, sports, and many other fields.
 London internships

-are arranged based on the student's area of interest.
+are arranged based on the student's major and area of interest.
 A separate application is required for the internship program.
 Interns must work approximately 20 hours per week, scheduled around your Hollins Abroad classes.
 Grades are based on the required internship journal and supervisors' evaluations.
+Internships are worth six credits and take the place of two of your four courses.

-There are also options for independent study for dance students at the London studio The Place and for studio art students at the Art Academy, and for voice students with private instructors.
+There are also options for independent study for dance students at the renowned London dance studio The Place.

 Other Program Features